-Phillips & Cohen opened its Washington, DC, office more than 30 years ago to represent whistleblowers in a location within proximity to the headquarters of the US Department of Justice and other government agencies that get involved in whistleblower cases.
+Phillips & Cohen opened its Washington, DC whistleblower attorney’s office more than 30 years ago to represent whistleblowers in a location within proximity to the headquarters of the US Department of Justice and other government agencies that get involved in whistleblower cases.

-We represent whistleblowers in qui tam cases brought under the False Claims Act as well as the District of Columbia False Claims Act and similar state whistleblower laws.
+Our whistleblower lawyers in Washington, DC represent clients in qui tam cases brought under the False Claims Act as well as the District of Columbia False Claims Act and similar state whistleblower laws.
 We also represent whistleblowers in cases filed with the US Securities and Exchange Commission and the US Commodity Futures Trading Commission, which both have headquarters in Washington, DC.

 Phillips & Cohen has the longest-standing practice dedicated exclusively to representing whistleblowers.
 We have the most successful whistleblower practice of any law firm, with more than $12.3 billion recovered as a result of our clients’ cases.